fasik1377/blog/README.md

 # blog
-blog website for meklit technologies
+blog website for meklit technologies work

-ADMIN LOGIN DETAILS - RESPONSIVE BLOG SITE PHP
+It contains blog page that anyone can see the blog and admin or user page to add,edit and delete blogs.

 Username: admin
 Password: admin

 DON'T FORGET TO CREATE A DATABASE NAMING "blog_admin_db" AND IMPORT THE SQL FILE AND RUN.
 WITHOUT THE DATABASE THE PROJECT WON'T RUN.

->>DATABASE FILE IS INSIDE "databasefile" FOLDER
+>>Database file is inside "databasefile" folder